Azure/azure-sdk-for-python/doc/batch.rst

 	batch_client.pool.add(new_pool)

-	# Create a new Linux IAAS pool
+	# Create a new pool with Linux nodes using Azure Virtual Machines
-	# For full example, see the Batch samples repo.
+	# Marketplace images.
+For full example, see the Batch samples repo.
 	pool = batch.models.PoolAddParameter(
         id='my_pool',
         enable_inter_node_communication=True,